KazKobara/ebcic/README.md

 Result:

-As you can see from the following figures and warned in a lot of papers, such as [BLC01], normal approximation intervals are not good approximation for small `k`.
+As you can see from the following figures and as warned in many papers such as [BLC01], normal-approximation intervals are not good approximations for small `k`.

-Upper intervals of the other approximations look tight.
+The upper intervals of the other approximations look tight.
-The approximation using beta function looks tight except for the border `k=n=1`.
+The approximation using beta function looks tight where the confidence interval for `k=n=1` is one-sided.

 ![Comparison of exact and approximated intervals for k=1](./figs/comparison_k1.png)